necolas/chrome-tab-limit/README.md

 # Chrome Tab Limit

-A Chrome Extensions that limits the number of open, non-pinned tabs to 20.
+A Chrome Extension that limits the number of open, non-pinned tabs to 20.

 ## Installation